 Isode provides two Security Clearance representation options.
 There is only one standardized Security Clearance format to consider, and that is the format defined in X.501, which is used as both a directory attribute and as an attribute within an X.509 digital certificate.
 This is the format that it is anticipated will be used in most deployments.

 Isode also supports an Isode XML format Security Clearance.
 This provides a convenient mechanism to edit Security Clearances.
-An example Isode XML (GENSER) Security Clearance is show below:
+An example Isode XML (GENSER) Security Clearance is shown below:

 Security Label and Security Clearance Validation